FayeCarter/CV/README.md

 *Events and Wedding catering*
 - Co-founder and sous chef
 - Catering for weddings of up to 190 guests
-- Lead a team of 5 people
+- 5 person team lead
-- Procurement and organisation ofkitchen supplies and food
+- Procurement and organisation of kitchen supplies and food
 - Social media content editor

-### Fun Facts
+## Fun Facts

 * Captain of 8 team husky sled through the snowy tundra of the arctic
 * Turtle conservationist in Costa Rica